KANSADWALA/AI-CodeCompass/README.md

 ## 📋 Overview

-AI-CodeCompass is an autonomous codebase assistant designed to analyze source code, generate summary,documentation, answer questions, and suggest refactorings — all with AI.
+AI-CodeCompass is an autonomous codebase assistant designed to analyze source code, generate summary, documentation, answer questions, and suggest refactorings — all with AI.
 It provides a fast, extensible API powered by LLMs and a Streamlit frontend for ease of use.

 ## 📦 Features